osrf/gazebo_tutorials/ftu4/tutorial4.md

     [[file:files/ftu4-save_as.png|400px]]

 1. Exit the Model Editor by going to `File` and selecting `Exit Model Editor`.
 Gazebo should now switch back to normal simulation mode.
-Hit the Play button to continue running the simulation.
+Hit the Play button to run the simulation.

     [[file:files/ftu4-exit.png|600px]]

-1. To test that the plugin is working, insert a box in front of the car and see it slowly move towards it.
+1. To test that the plugin is working, insert a box in front of the car and see the car move slowly towards it.

     [[file:files/ftu4-follow.png|600px]]

-If you want to edit the model again later, just right-click on it and select `Edit Model` from the context menu.
+If you want to edit the model again later, just right-click on it and select `Edit Model` in the context menu.